Label84/linkarctic-api-docs/README.md

 You can obtain your API token on your 'Account' page [https://linkarctic.com](https://linkarctic.com).

 You can only access the boards that are bound to your API token.
 In case you get an `403 Forbidden` response, you are probably trying to access a board that is not bound to your API token.
+You can also create a 'wildcard' token - that allows you to access all boards.

 ## Contact